leohinojosa/spec/src/readme.md

 ```

 ## Visual Studio Extensions that Help spec look better ##
-Because the spec framework uses Action<> to define the tests, the following extensions allow for an easier IDE experience to outline describes and its, plus providing better visual support for indentation.
+Because the spec framework uses Action<> to define the tests, the following extensions allow for an better IDE experience to outline *describes* and *its*, plus providing better visual support for indentation.

 * C# outline 2013
 * Indent Guides